 Highams Park Baptist Church continues to operate within Government guidelines for places of worship.
 We ensure there is sufficient ventilation around the building and have reduced the number of chairs in the sanctuary to allow for more spacing.
 Some rows on the right hand side are spaced further apart for your comfort.
 You currently not required to wear a mask on the church premises but please feel free to wear one if you wish

 We meet on Sunday mornings at 10am for a service of aproximately one hour followed by a time of fellowship and refreshments.

 To contact us by email (email@example.com)

 We are a friendly and welcoming Baptist Church in Highams Park, NE London.
-Our Sunday Morning services start at 10am, last about an hour and are usually led by our Minister, Rosemary Eaton.
-Our Church Life comprises many events such as Prayer Meetings, Cell Groups and Men's/Women's meetings.
-We also have a BBGA group.
+Our Sunday Morning services start at 10am, last about an hour and are currently led by our members, visiting speakers and ministers whilst we are in between ministers.

 Highams Park Baptist Church

 Jerusalem was preparing for the feast of the Passover.
 The city was already busy with visitors when Jesus and his band of followers made their entrance.
 Transport had been found for the travelling teacher.
 Seated on a donkey, the man who had become well known as a healer and miracle worker rode into the city to the sound of cheering crowds.
 Some perhaps recognised the symbolism associated with his choice of mount from an old prophecy.
 Waving palm branches, they welcomed the arrival of the party from Galilee.

 From that moment on, the chief priests and the teachers of the law were in no doubt about the threat that Jesus posed.
 There were already concerns about the popular appeal of this man who rode roughshod over their traditions.
 Now there was real anxiety over the threat he posed to their status in the community.
 To preserve the status quo, this man would have to die.